woodenzen/JAMM425-Magazine-Feature-Writing/content/8-Artist Feature.md

 By Will Simpson
 Hidden Gem Reporter

-MOSCOW, Idaho — Jill Kyong transforms chaos into connection.
-She finds meaning in the chaos of nature.
-She takes little cracks in the pavement, snippets of landscape, and burnt tree snags she stumbles upon and transforms them with a vision of calm, connection, and hope into colorful, vibrant, precise geometric artworks.
+MOSCOW, Idaho — Jill Kyong transforms the chaos of nature into meaningful connections.
+She takes little cracks in the pavement, snippets of landscape, and burnt tree snags she stumbles upon and transforms them into colorful, vibrant, precise geometric artworks.

 In a time of political and cultural chaos, Jill Kyong, a wood sculptor and Master of Fine Arts (MFA) candidate at the University of Idaho, finds calm amid turmoil and explores feelings of separation and connection.
-Her work translates chaos into soothing geometric patterns overlapping into three-dimensional panels, bright with color.
+Her work translates a topsy-turvy world into soothing geometric sculptures of overlapping three-dimensional panels, bright with color.

 ###